konn/gitolist/README.md

 ## TODOs

-* Browser for Branches / Commits / Tags
+* Browser for Branches and individual commits.
 * History
 * Provide url to clone repo thru ssh or https
 * User login (via BASIC Auth or someghing)